LAuReL: Learned Augmented Residual Layer: Introduction

 \section{Introduction}

 Model efficiency is of critical importance in the age of extremely large language and vision models.
-Even if a given model's quality is good, its footprint metrics such as train-time compute required, inference latency, resident memory size, etc. dictate if it can be experimented with and/or deployed in real-world settings.
-These metrics are directly tied to the financial costs of deploying the model in production and user-perceived responsiveness of systems dependent on these models.
+Even if a given model has impressive quality, its footprint metrics such as train-time compute, inference latency, resident memory size, peak memory consumption, etc. dictate if it can be experimented with and/or deployed in real-world settings.
+A large and slow model can be impractical to train and use, making it unsuitable for applications that require fast responses, no matter how well it performs on benchmarks.

-Consequently, improving the Pareto-frontier of model quality vs footprint, via efficient deep learning methods has been an area of active research in the past few years.
-Areas of interests span from algorithmic techniques \cite{menghani2023efficientdl}, to efficient hardware \cite{sze2017survey}, to best practices around model efficiency \cite{dehghani2022efficiency}, etc.
+LLMs such as Gemini 1.5 Flash \cite{google2024g1p5}, DeepSeek V3 \cite{deepseek2024v3} have been explicitly designed with these efficiencies in mind and consistently outperform much larger models that preceded them.
+Consequently, improving the Pareto-frontier of model quality and model footprint, via efficient learning methods has been an area of active research in the past few years.
+Areas of interests span from algorithmic techniques \cite{menghani2023efficientdl} and efficient hardware \cite{sze2017survey} to best practices around model efficiency \cite{dehghani2022efficiency}.

-One of the core pillars of efficient deep learning methods is architectural improvements such as the residual/skip connection, which had led to significantly better model convergence and quality \citep{he2016resnet}.
-Since then the residual connection has become ubiquitous in not just convolutional neural networks but also transformer-based architectures \cite{vaswani2017attention}, the backbone of LLMs.
+One of the core pillars of efficient deep learning methods are architectural improvements such as the residual/skip connection, which had led to significantly better model convergence and quality \citep{he2016resnet}.
+The residual connection has become ubiquitous not only in convolutional neural networks but also in transformer-based architectures \cite{vaswani2017attention}, which are the backbone of today's LLMs.

 In this paper we introduce \emph{learned augmented residual layer}, \laurel, which generalizes the canonical residual connection.
 Recall that deep-learning models with residual connections have a `block' structure, with many blocks chained together between the input and final output; these could be convolution/identity blocks within a ResNet, a transformer block in a transformer encoder/decoder, etc. Within a block, a typical residual connection is given by: